921kiyo/3d-dl/flask_webserver/README.md

 ## How to Run

+Change all file paths in the source to the appropriate location on your system as necessary

 In terminal on a system with an internet connection, enter the following:
 - export FLASK_APP=flask_main.py
 - flask run --host=0.0.0.0